-All amounts are rounded to the nearest one thousand dollars and are expressed in Australian currency.
+All amounts are rounded to the nearest one thousand dollars and are expressed in Australian currency, which is the Office's presentation and functional currency.

-Statement of compliance (c)
+(c) Statement of compliance

 The financial statements and notes comply with Australian Accounting Standards, which include Australian Accounting Interpretations.